Singapore bans documentary on political exiles

 Last month, Singapore scrapped a proposal for a self-regulation scheme for arts groups after objections from the groups, which feared the plan would lead to self-censorship.

-A plan to screen the film at the National University of Singapore later this month has been cancelled.
+A plan to screen the film at the National University of Singapore in late September has been cancelled.
 A screening will take place next week in Johor Bahru, a Malaysian city that borders Singapore.
+(Reporting by Rujun Shen and Anshuman Daga; Editing by Clarence Fernandez)